-The Freehold Board is committed to open and transparent communication with our Shareholders.
-We encourage you to engage with us on our approach to compensation and with any related questions you may have.
+The Board is committed to open and transparent communication with our Shareholders.
+We encourage you to engage with us on our strategy and governance with any related questions you may have.
 We invite you to give direct feedback to your Board by mail at Suite 1000, 517 - 10th Avenue S.W., Calgary, Alberta T2R 0A8, by telephone at 1-888-257-1873, or email at boardofdirectors@freeholdroyalties.com.

-Finally, although we usually welcome the attendance of all Shareholders and other interested parties to our Meeting, given the ongoing COVID-19 Pandemic, we will be limiting attendance at the Meeting this year to essential personnel and registered Shareholders and proxyholders.
-We also strongly discourage Shareholders from attending the meeting in person.
-While open engagement with our Shareholders is of key importance to our Board and management, this year the health and safety of our Shareholders, employees and society must take precedence.
-We are exploring options for our Shareholders and other interested parties to listen to the Meeting and be given an opportunity to ask questions of our management and our Board.
-However, we anticipate Shareholders who are not in attendance will not have the ability to vote by electronic means during the Meeting.
-As always, we encourage shareholders to vote their common shares prior to the meeting by following the instructions under the heading "About the Shareholder Meeting" in the accompanying Management Information Circular.
+Finally, although we usually welcome the attendance of all Shareholders and other interested parties to our Meeting, given the ongoing COVID-19 pandemic, we will be holding the Meeting in a virtual only format, which will be conducted via live audio webcast.
+Shareholders will have an equal opportunity to participate at the Meeting online regardless of their geographic location.
+As always, we encourage Shareholders to vote their Common Shares prior to the Meeting by following the instructions under the heading "About the Shareholder Meeting" in the accompanying Information Circular.
 We encourage you to continue to monitor our website at www.freeholdroyalties.com for updated information.